Sacro Cuore di Gesù agonizzante a Vitinia

 The side walls of the church are strongly zig-zag, with six triangular projections running from ground to roof on each side in the same pink brick, with small square windows inserted into the otherwise blank wall in an array shaped like a parallelogram on each of the overall twenty-four faces of this arrangement.
 The roof has a shallow downward curve on either side of the major axis, over these projections, and over the nave is shaped as a result like a row of six and a half lozenges (the half is the canopy over the entrance parabola).
 At the altar end, the roof forms an irregular hexagon stretched transversely and with the angle behind the altar smoothed away by the apse curve.
 The walls here are all blank brick, but the roof forms three shallow parabolas, a large one over the apse and two smaller ones on the shorter side faces of the hexagon.
 These three voids are filled by stained glass.

 There is a detached campanile to the right of the altar end.
 It is an octagonal brick tower, with small square windows inserted in one vertical row on each face.
 The bellchamber is of concrete, formed of eight parabolic arches.

-Unfortunately, there seem to be no online pictures of this building, Rome's "Church of the Parabola".